Aarhus University – Specialization

 Gad, C. and P. Lauritsen (2009).
 “Situated Surveillance.
 An ethnographic study of fisheries inspection in Denmark.”
 Surveillance and Society 7(1): 49-57.

-Lyon, D. (2006) “Introduction.”
-In Lyon, D., Ed.
+Lyon, D. (2006) (Ed.)
 Theorizing Surveillance: The Panopticon and Beyond.
 Portland, Willan Publishing.

 Examples of previous theses